jagoehring/TeloTool/README.md

   <li>Press ‘Lane Profiles’ to fill the list box with intensity profiles of the recognized lanes.</li>
   <li> Press ‘left ladder’ within the list box.
 The intensity profile of the left ladder will be displayed in the profile axis next to the main axis.
 The y-axis represents the pixel position. </li>
   <li> Press ‘Ladder Values’ to open a GUI with the values of the ladder.
-The standard has the sizes [10000;8000;6000;5000;4000;3500;3000;2500;2000].
-Here, it is also possible to load the text-file ‘standard_ladder_for_example_gel.txt’.
+Here, it is also possible to load the text-file containing the ladder values in the format [max value;intermediates;min value].
 Press ‘Apply Ladder Values’.
 TeloTool will always automatically remember the last ladder used. </li>
   <li> Press ‘Adjust Ladder’.
 A new GUI will open, which displays the left and the right ladder with the automatically recognized extrema as red dots. </li>
     <ol>
-      <li>The left ladder has one wrongly recognized extremum, press ‘Delete Extrenum’ and click and drag into the axis to remove it (it may take 2-3 seconds until the program reacts).
+      <li>If there are wrongly recognized extrema, press ‘Delete Extrenum’ and click and drag into the axis to remove it (it may take 2-3 seconds until the program reacts).
 Press ‘Reset’ to remove the selection.</li>
-      <li>The right ladder has ten peaks, whereas the left has only nine extremas.
-In order to have the same number of elements in both ladders, the peak on the far right has to be removed (the band with the lowest molecular weight).</li>
+      <li> It is necessary that the same number of peaks is recognized in both ladders.
+The 'ladder values' also need to have the same number of elements. </li>
       <li>‘Apply and Close’</li>
     </ol>
   <li>[Optional] The ladder is automatically fitted with a polynomial fit of the 3rd order.
 Press ‘Ladder Fit’ to change and compare the fits. </li>